cysouw/diathesis/text/c01_introduction.md

 In between those extremes (i.e. conventional implicature and different lexicalisation) there exist various intermediate phenomena.
 For example, the verb *hängen* 'to hang' can be used as a regular intransitive verb with a location, like *Er hängt an einem Seil* 'He dangles to a rope', but the specific combination with the preposition *an* can also have a special reading of 'being emotionally attached to something', like in *Er hängt an seinem Teddy* 'He is (emotionally) attached to his Teddy'.
 In this case it seems most appropriate to interpret the combination *hängen an* as a separate lexicalisation.

-As with all grammaticalisation processes, it is difficult to decide where to draw the line on the continuum between conventional implicature or metaphorical extension (*trinken*) and contextual lexicalisation (*hängen an*) or completely different lexicalisation (*auftreten*, *abhauen*).
+As with all grammaticalisation processes, it is often difficult to decide where to draw the line on the continuum between conventional implicature or metaphorical extension (*trinken*) and contextual lexicalisation (*hängen an*) or completely different lexicalisation (*auftreten*, *abhauen*).
 I tend to be rather lenient in allowing slightly different meanings to be included as the 'same' verb, but will excluded the latter two types on the continuum as separate lexicalisations of homophonous elements.

-#### Lexical roles {.unnumbered}

-roles, not arguments!

-Of crucial importance for the description of diathesis is the proper identification of lexically governed constituents, i.e. the arguments of a clausal predicate ('verb').
-Intuitively, the arguments of a predicate are those roles/participants that are inherently part of the meaning of the lexeme.
-For example, a verb like 'to accuse' implies the presence of an accuser, an accussee and an accusation.
-However, a purely introspective semantic determination of such lexical roles is fraught with unverifiable intuitive decisions.
-A widespread idea is that for a constituent to be an inherent argument, the consituent in question should be invoked specifically by the lexical predicate and not have an adjunct status available to every predicate throughout the language.
-Yet, this intuition of a difference between arguments and adjuncts has to be operationalised in more detail.
-As an operationalisation, I propose to determine the arguments of a predicate based on a series of form-based structural arguments, to be detailed below.
-Note that these arguments are specifically tailored to the German language structure and cannot integrally be translated to other languages.
+### Utterance valency and lexeme valency

+Valency is traditionally interpreted as a fixed constructional characteristic of a lexical verb, e.g. the verb *geben* 'to give' is said to be ditransitive.
+A central thesis of this book is that this conception of valency is misguided.
+Individual verbs can (and normally will) be used in many different constructions with different valency (i.e. most verbs show some kind of diathesis).
+Consider for example the verb *wehen* 'to blow'.
+Such weather verbs are often considered to have zero valency, which in German is characterised by an obligatory *es* pronoun \Next[a].
+However, the same verb can just as well be used as an intransitive \Next[b,c], as a transitive with an accusative object \Next[d], or even as a ditransitive with a dative and accusative object \Next[e].
+Note that the prepositional phrase in \Next[c,d,e] cannot be left out, and its obligatory presence might be used to argue for an argument status of this prepositional phrase.
+The example in \Next[e] then will be an example of the verb *wehen* with a valency of four.

+\ex.
+ \a.
+Heute weht es.
+ \b.
+Kein Lüftchen wehte gestern.
+ \c.
+Der Rosenduft weht ins Zimmer.
+ \d.
+Der Sturm weht den Schnee von den Dächern.
+ \e.
+Der Fahrtwind weht mir die Mütze vom Kopf.

+There is a recurrent tendency in the literature to try and reduce this variation to a single valency per verb (viz its 'real' valency), and various strategies are employed to arrive at such a prototypical valency [see e.g. @welke2011: Ch.
+9 for a survey].
+That will not be the approach taken here.
+Instead, valency is proposed to be a characteristic of a specific utterance, not of a specific verb.
+So, the examples in \Last can simple be assigned a valency from zero \Last[a] to four \Last[e] even though they all use the same lexeme 'wehen' as their main verb.

+To disambiguate these two notions of valency I will use the terms \textsc{utterance valency} and \textsc{lexeme valency} accordingly.

+- valency of a construction: most (all?) lexical verbs can appear in multiple constructions with different valencies
+- valency of a lexical verb: collection of all constructional valencies with links between them
+- lexical roles: links between valencies.
+Lexical roles are not purely semantic: they only count as a lexical role given certain grammatical characteristics.
+Lexical roles are not necessarily translatable!

+### Arguments of utterance valency

-Basically, there are three kinds of constituents with argument status in German.
-They will quickly be introduced here and then discussed in more detail in Chapter [-@sec:case].
-First, all case marked noun phrase constituents are arguments (with a few exceptions that will be discussed below).
-Case marked constituent \Next[a] can be questioned by question pronouns *wer* or *was*, including their case forms *wem*, *wen* and *wessen* \Next[b,c].
+First, all case marked noun phrase constituents are arguments, with a few exceptions that will be discussed in [@sec:case-delimiting-arguments].
+Basically, case marked arguments \Next[a] can be questioned by question pronouns *wer* or *was*, including their case forms *wem*, *wen* and *wessen* \Next[b,c].
 Further, they can be pronominalised by personal pronouns \Next[d] or indefine pronouns *(irgend)jemand* or *(irgend)etwas* \Next[e].

 \ex.
  \a.
 Der Löwe sieht einen Vogel.